-Zahner offers a range of metal surfaces, including surfaces which have been mechanically produced, patinated, as well as custom surface altering products such as our MetaSystems™ Series and our Zira™ Process.
+Zahner offers a range of metal surfaces, including surfaces which have been mechanically produced, patinated, as well as custom surface altering applications such as the MetaSystems™ Series and the Zira™ Process.

-The Angel Hair™ Process was developed for surfaces requiring reduced reflectivity, with elegant light lines etched across the surface of each panel.
-Can be produced in various metals, including Stainless, Copper, Aluminum, and Nickel.
+Zahner developed the Angel Hair® Process for surfaces requiring reduced reflectivity.
+The material is characterized by nearly invisible delicate lines which dance across its surface.
+The surface be produced in various metals, including Stainless, Copper, Zinc, Aluminum, and Nickel.

 Unique Surfaces & Custom Colors

 The surfaces offered above are just a few of the surfaces Zahner offers in metal.
-Zahner has the talented engineers and craftsmen to work with all metals.
+Zahner has the talented engineers and fabricators to work with every metal used in architecture.

-Zahner uses a vast palette of metals, including aluminum, interference coated stainless steels, titanium, Monel, Muntz, blackened and gun blued steel, galvanized steel, and many others.
+Zahner has used a vast palette of metals, including aluminum, interference-coated stainless steel, titanium, monel, muntz, blackened and gun blued steel, galvanized steel, and many others.
 Zahner can intensify and reduce reflectivity, alter the surface texture and tones, and create custom patinas for your project.

 Partial List of Metal Panel Surface Options